Evangelicalism: 18th century

 Jonathan Edwards' account of the revival in Northampton was published in 1737 as A Faithful Narrative of the Surprising Work of God in the Conversion of Many Hundred Souls in Northampton.

 In the 1730s, Evangelicalism emerged as a distinct phenomenon out of religious revivals that began in Britain and New England.
 While religious revivals had occurred within Protestant churches in the past, the evangelical revivals that marked the 18th century were more intense and radical.
 Evangelical revivalism imbued ordinary men and women with a confidence and enthusiasm for sharing the gospel and converting others outside of the control of established churches, a key discontinuity with the Protestantism of the previous era.

 It was developments in the doctrine of assurance that differentiated Evangelicalism from what went before.
 Bebbington says, "The dynamism of the Evangelical movement was possible only because its adherents were assured in their faith."
 He goes on:

 Whereas the Puritans had held that assurance is rare, late and the fruit of struggle in the experience of believers, the Evangelicals believed it to be general, normally given at conversion and the result of simple acceptance of the gift of God.
 The consequence of the altered form of the doctrine was a metamorphosis in the nature of popular Protestantism.
 There was a change in patterns of piety, affecting devotional and practical life in all its departments.
 The shift, in fact, was responsible for creating in Evangelicalism a new movement and not merely a variation on themes heard since the Reformation.

-The first local revival occurred in Northampton, Massachusetts, under the leadership of Congregationalist minister Jonathan Edwards.
+Bebbington thus finds the emergence of evangelicalism in the first revival that occurred in Northampton, Massachusetts, under the leadership of Congregationalist minister Jonathan Edwards.
+(Note: Bebbington writes: "The turning point between the two attitudes to assurance can be located precisely.
+It occurred in the work of Jonathan Edwards at Northampton, Massachusetts, during the revival of 1734–5.)
 In the fall of 1734, Edwards preached a sermon series on "Justification By Faith Alone", and the community's response was extraordinary.
 Signs of religious commitment among the laity increased, especially among the town's young people.
 The revival ultimately spread to 25 communities in western Massachusetts and central Connecticut until it began to wane by the spring of 1735.
 Edwards was heavily influenced by Pietism, so much so that one historian has stressed his "American Pietism".
 One practice clearly copied from European Pietists was the use of small groups divided by age and gender, which met in private homes to conserve and promote the fruits of revival.